moderndatacompany/dataos.info/docs/resources/depot/index.md

 ### **Icebase**

-Icebase-type depots are designed to store data suitable for OLAP processes.
+Icebase-type Depots are designed to store data suitable for OLAP processes.
 It offers built-in functionalities such as [schema evolution](/resources/depot/icebase/#schema-evolution), [upsert commands](/resources/depot/icebase/#creating-and-getting-datasets), and [time-travel capabilities](/resources/depot/icebase/#maintenance-snapshot-modelling-and-metadata-listing) for datasets.
 With Icebase, you can conveniently perform these actions directly through the DataOS CLI, eliminating the need for additional Stacks like [Flare](/resources/stacks/flare/).
 Moreover, queries executed on data stored in Icebase exhibit enhanced performance.
 For detailed information, refer to the Icebase [page](/resources/depot/icebase/).

 ### **Fastbase**

-Fastbase type-depots are optimized for handling streaming data workloads.
+Fastbase type Depots are optimized for handling streaming data workloads.
 It provides features such as [creating](/resources/depot/fastbase/#create-a-dataset) and [listing topics](/resources/depot/fastbase/#list-topics), which can be executed effortlessly using the DataOS CLI.
 To explore Fastbase further, consult the [link](/resources/depot/fastbase/).

 ## **Data Integration - Supported Connectors in DataOS**

-The catalogue of data sources accessible by one or more components within DataOS is provided on the following page: [Supported Connectors in DataOS](/resources/depot/list_of_connectors/)
+The catalogue of data sources accessible by one or more components within DataOS is provided on the following page: [Supported Connectors in DataOS](/resources/depot/list_of_connectors/).

 ## **Templates of Depot for different source systems**

-To facilitate the creation of depots accessing commonly used data sources, we have compiled a collection of pre-defined manifest templates.
-These templates serve as a starting point, allowing you to quickly set up depots for popular data sources.
+To facilitate the creation of Depots accessing commonly used data sources, we have compiled a collection of pre-defined manifest templates.
+These templates serve as a starting point, allowing you to quickly set up Depots for popular data sources.

 To make the process of creating a Depot configuration easier, we provide a set of predefined templates for various data sources.
 These templates serve as a starting point for configuring your Depot based on the specific data source you are working with.
 Simply choose the template that corresponds to your organization's data source and follow the instructions provided to fill in the required information.